easy-as-python/repo-man/docs/index.rst

 .. admonition:: info

-    Always check the output of the :command:`repoman --help` command for the most accurate usage information.
+    Always check the output of the :command:`repo-man --help` command for the most accurate usage information.

 Listing repositories